PeterJacko/BinaryBandit/README.md

 Pkg.clone("https://github.com/PeterJacko/BinaryBandit.git")
 ```

-Once the package is installed, include the following line to use it:
+Once the package is installed, run the following command (or include it at the beginning of your script) to use it:
 ```julia
 using BinaryBandit
 ```